 Is it really possible that intense planning and the ability to respond to change can co-exist within the same development process?
 If you are wondering this, then you are not alone.
-Clients regularly ask us if Agile software development teams follow any sort of plan or are they just feel good, free for alls?
+Partners regularly ask us if Agile software development teams follow any sort of plan or are they just feel good, free for alls?
 In this article we explain the types of processes that can be adopted to allow your teams to plan while still responding to change.

 Traditionally, software development teams viewed the cost to change something as increasing over time.
 To save money these teams required customers to define everything they wanted before they ever started building the system.
 While this sounds reasonable, we all know that something will always be missed.
 These missing requirements will creep into the project little-by-little.